2008–09 NHL season: European openers

 The regular season started with four games played in Europe.
-The Ottawa Senators and the Pittsburgh Penguins played each other twice in Stockholm, Sweden with the two teams splitting a two-game premiere, and the New York Rangers and the Tampa Bay Lightning played each other twice in Prague, Czech Republic The Rangers swept Tampa Bay 2–0.
-The New York Rangers represented the NHL in the inaugural Victoria Cup challenge game as part of the club's pre-season schedule.
+The Ottawa Senators and the Pittsburgh Penguins played each other twice in Stockholm, Sweden with the two teams splitting a two-game premiere, and the New York Rangers and the Tampa Bay Lightning played each other twice in Prague, Czech Republic.
+The Rangers swept Tampa Bay 2–0, going on to represent the NHL in the inaugural Victoria Cup challenge game as part of the club's pre-season schedule.
 The four teams also played some pre-season exhibition games in Europe.

 Other than the four overseas regular season games starting October 4, October 9 was the actual first day of regular season games as far as widespread continental North American broadcast from most providers, including pay per view hockey packages.
 Other teams still played preseason games between October 4 and 6.

 By February 23, 2009, all four teams who started the season in Europe had fired their coaches.